 GrantCraft resources are designed to benefit a global network of funders, including board members, executives, program staff, grants managers, and just about anyone else who works for a foundation.
 The GrantCraft community of registered visitors is more than 50,000 strong and represents a range of people in the social sector, including funders, nonprofit staff, philanthropy network staff, academics, and consultants.
 So, although our content is primarily derived from the wisdom of funders, we’re proud that such a broad spectrum of practitioners finds value in these resources.

 GrantCraft is committed to strengthening its collection of resources and to cultivating an engaged community of global funders.
-GrantCraft’s new chapter will be characterized by closer ties to Foundation Center and increased opportunities for diverse funders to share with and learn from each other’s unique perspectives.
+GrantCraft’s new chapter will be characterized by closer ties to Candid and increased opportunities for diverse funders to share with and learn from each other’s unique perspectives.
 Technology will also play an important role as we leverage innovative tools to promote the development of new content, expanded curation of external resources, and a strengthened community.